HortonsHelpers/solar-power-mapping-data/README.md

     - REPD CSV file: [Download](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/879414/renewable-energy-planning-database-march-2020.csv) - this is always the most up to date version
     - Machine Vision dataset: supplied by Descartes labs (Oxford), not publicly available yet.
 2. Navigate to `data/raw` and type `make` - this will convert some of the downloads into other file formats ready for further processing.
+    - Note that the OpenStreetMap data will have been processed into a file `osm.csv`.
+If you do not need to do any merging/clustering, you could use this file directly, as a simplified extract of OSM solar PV data.
 3. Carry out manual edits to the data files, as described in [doc/preprocessing](doc/preprocessing.md) and save them in `data/raw` under the names suggested by the doc.
 4. Navigate to `data/processed` and type `make` - this will create versions of the data files ready for import to PostgreSQL